vantage-sh/vantage-js/README.md

 ## Installation

-The easiest way to get going is to install the client through RubyGems:
+The easiest way to get going is to install the client through NPM:

 ```shell
 npm i @vantage-sh/vantage-client --save